 We would try to support and accommodate trainees wishing to undertake acting-up posts at the end of higher training, usually within their Trust (and if not within the Region).

-There is some guidance on acting-up posts in the Gold Guide, and the curriculum pages from the RCPsych, reproduced below.
-Trainees should also discuss with their educational supervisor and training programme director.
-Note that acting-up posts are for the benefit of the trainee and to help the move into a future consultant post - they should not be used purely to fill "service gaps", and acting-up opportunities that appear to be new posts created to cover a gap (or several gaps) would not be considered suitable.
+Trainees should also discuss this with their educational supervisor and training programme director.
+Note that acting-up posts are for the benefit of the trainee and to help them move into a future consultant post - they should not be used purely to fill "service gaps", and acting-up opportunities that appear to be new posts created to cover a gap (or several gaps) would not be considered suitable.

-5. Acting Up Up to a maximum of three months whole time equivalent (for LTFT trainee the timescale is also three months, Gold Guide 6.105 [Note that this has since changed, and LTFT trainees can act-up for a pro rata time period] ) spent in an ‘acting up’ consultant post may count towards a trainees CCT as part of the GMC approved specialty training programme, provided the post meets the following criteria:
+Up to a maximum of three months whole time equivalent (for LTFT trainee the timescale is also three months WTE) spent in an ‘acting up’ consultant post may count towards a trainees CCT as part of the GMC-approved specialty training programme, provided the post meets the following criteria:

-• The trainee still receives one hour per week education supervision either face to face or over the phone by an appropriately accredited trainer
+• The trainee still receives one hour per week psychiatric supervision either face-to-face or over the phone by an appropriately accredited trainer.

 • Full time trainees should ‘act up’ in full time Consultant posts wherever possible.
 All clinical sessions should be devoted to the ‘acting up’ consultant post (i.e., there must be no split between training and ‘acting up’ consultant work).

-• The post had been approved by the RA in its current form
+• The post had been approved by the Regional Advisor (RA) (where appropriate) in its current form.

-• If the period is at the end of the final year of the training programme, a recommendation for the award of a CCT will not be made until the report from the educational supervisor has been received and there is a satisfactory ARCP outcome.
-If the post is in a different training programme*, the usual Out of Programme (OOPT) approval process applies and the GMC will prospectively need to see an application form from the deanery and a college letter endorsing the AUC post 10
+• If the period is at the end of the final year of the training programme, a recommendation for the award of a CCT will not be made until the report from the Psychiatric and Educational Supervisors has been received towards the end of the acting up period, and there is a satisfactory ARCP outcome